luffy84217/todo-react-redux/README.md

-# Calculator-React-Redux
+# Todo-React-Redux

-This is a todos built by react with Redux.
+This is a todo built by react with Redux.

 ## Getting Started